Big Mountain Jesus prevails on Montana slopes Atheists’ deadline to appeal passes, leaving statue in place

 Melinda Skea 202-349-7224 email@example.com

-“FFRF should slink away with its tail between its legs,” says Eric Baxter, Senior Counsel at the Becket Fund, and lead attorney in this case.
+“FFRF should slink away with its tail between its legs,” says Eric Baxter, Senior Counsel at Becket, and lead attorney in this case.
 “The First Amendment prohibits religious coercion, not religious culture.
 Picking a fight with a sixty-year-old war memorial makes FFRF look petty.”

 Erected after World War II to honor soldiers who died fighting Hitler’s forces in the Alps of Italy, the statue is a replica of the many statues soldiers saw across Italy and stands on public land in the middle of a commercial ski resort, accessible only to individuals who pay to use the private lift.
 An August 2015 decision by the Ninth Circuit Court of Appeals ruled that, in this setting, no one could reasonably believe the six-foot statue of Jesus was a government effort to impose Christianity.
 Instead, as a “local landmark” and “important aspect of the mountain’s history” the statue enjoys a rightful place on the mountain.